alxroyer/scenario/doc/src/advanced.config-db.rst

     # Access a whole list as a JSON list (`None` if the list does not exist).
     _list = scenario.conf.get("x.y", type=list)  # type: typing.Optional[typing.List[typing.Any]]

-The configuration keys available can be listed with the :py:meth:`scenario.configdb.ConfigDatabase.getkeys()` method.
+The configuration keys available can be listed with the :py:meth:`scenario._configdb.ConfigDatabase.getkeys()` method.

-Configuration files can be loaded from the code (see :py:meth:`scenario.configdb.ConfigDatabase.loadfile()`).
+Configuration files can be loaded from the code (see :py:meth:`scenario._configdb.ConfigDatabase.loadfile()`).

 .. code-block:: python

     # Load a configuration file.
     scenario.conf.loadfile("demo/conf.yml")

-Configuration data can also be set (either sections or lists or single values, see :py:meth:`scenario.configdb.ConfigDatabase.set()`).
+Configuration data can also be set (either sections or lists or single values, see :py:meth:`scenario._configdb.ConfigDatabase.set()`).

 .. code-block:: python